redsach/redsach.github.io/_pages/research.md

 Exploring the Impact of Space Weather on the Polar Ionosphere
 ------
-* The polar ionosphere is directly coupled to the magnetosphere and drives much of the space weather effects on Earth
+* The polar ionosphere is coupled to the magentosphere, driving space weather effects on Earth
-* These effects are captured by physics-based (MHD) and data-driven (ML) models and this project will expand on their capabilities
+* These effects are captured by physics-based (MHD) and data-driven (ML) models
+* This project will enhance the capabilities of these models, improving their usefuless and credibility
-* This project is being carried out at the National Institute of Polar Research in Japan 国立極地研究所
+* Works are being carried out at the National Institute of Polar Research in Japan 国立極地研究所

 <br/>
 <br/>